obafemitayor/user-snack/README.md

 ## Improvements

 - Make order placement asynchronous via a message queue (Kafka or AWS SQS) to decouple requests from processing and improve throughput under load.
-- Switch backend pagination to cursor-based (opaque cursor with stable sort and next/prev tokens) to avoid page drift and improve performance on large collections.
+- Switch backend pagination to cursor-based pagination to improve performance.
-- Replace simple JWT auth with a more robust system: hashed credentials, refresh tokens, token rotation, and role-based access control (RBAC).
-- Implement a cart-based multi-item ordering flow in the UI (add/remove items, quantities, extras) with a single checkout.
-- Build an admin user management UI (list, create, update, delete users; manage roles/permissions).
+- Build a proper user management feature that allows users to onboard and login.
 - Build a menu management UI (CRUD pizzas/extras, pricing, availability/status toggles).
 - Add end-to-end tests with Cypress covering critical paths (browse menu → add to cart → checkout → confirm order) and integrate into CI.